adubowski/ke-citation-graph/README.md

-# ke-citation-graph
+# Scientific Literature Citation Graph
-Knowledge Engineering project aiming to create a search engine for citations of Medium articles and scientific papers
+Knowledge Engineering project aiming to create a search engine for citations of Medium articles and scientific papers.